 VPNs are legal in most countries except in a few authoritarian states with strict Internet censorship, such as North Korea and Iraq.
 Similarly, some countries have certain VPN restrictions.
 For instance, the Chinese government only allows state-approved VPNs and blocks other providers.

-However, regardless of their legal status in your country, you can still get in trouble with the law if you use a VPN for activities like cyberattacks, distributing copyrighted material, and online harassment.
-Remember that many VPN providers keep user logs, and may be obliged to give your data to government agencies if required.
+Regardless of their legal status in your country, you can still get in trouble with the law if you use a VPN for activities like cyberattacks, distributing copyrighted content, and online harassment.
+Remember that many VPNs keep user logs and may be obliged to give your data to government agencies if required.

-In this article, we will discuss the legality of VPNs in different countries.
-You will learn where VPNs are against the law and in which countries they have partial restrictions.
-After that, we will also help you pick from the best VPNs for bypassing firewalls/censorship.
+This article will discuss the legality of VPNs in different countries.
+You will learn where VPNs are against the law, which countries have partial restrictions, and when using a VPN can be illegal even in countries where VPNs are allowed.
+After that, we'll help you pick the best VPNs to bypass firewalls and censorship.

 Are VPNs Legal?